Good Eats: Good Eats: The Return and Good Eats: Reloaded

-Merchandise

 Books

 American publishers Stewart, Tabori and Chang released three separate volumes compiling the bulk of recipes featured on the television show.
 All of the recipes were transcribed and updated by Alton Brown.
 The first book, Good Eats: The Early Years was released in October 2009 and featured an original cover art by illustrator Michael Koelsch.
 It covered the first 80 episodes.
 The second book, Good Eats 2: The Middle Years was released a year later in October 2010 and featured an original cover art by illustrator Jim Salvati depicting Brown in a James Bond spoof.
 It covered episodes 81 through 164 and was packaged with a bonus DVD.
 The third book, Good Eats 3: The Later Years, was released another year later in October 2011 and featured an original cover art by illustrator Michael Koelsch depicting Brown in an Indiana Jones spoof.
 It covered episodes 165 through 249.

-In early 2011, the first two books were packaged into a boxed set titled Good Eats: Two-Volume Set - Episodes 1 Through 164.
-In October 2013, all three books were packaged into an updated boxed set titled Good Eats: Three-Volume Set - The Complete Episodes.
+In early 2011, the first two books were packaged into a boxed set titled Good Eats: Two-Volume SetEpisodes 1 Through 164.
+In October 2013, all three books were packaged into an updated boxed set titled Good Eats: Three-Volume SetThe Complete Episodes.

 In June 2021, on an episode of his QQ online series, he said he was putting the finishing touches on the manuscript of what he called "the fourth and final Good Eats book", which will presumably cover recipes from "Turn on the Dark" (the final original Good Eats episode which was not included in The Later Years) and both seasons of Good Eats: The Return.